 The second viewpoint is on the opposite side of the hill, facing west.
-In fact, it’s one of the best places to catch the sunset in Vang Vieng, completely free of any obstructions.
+It’s one of the best places to catch the sunset in Vang Vieng, completely free of any obstructions.

-It too has a covered platform for you to sit in and enjoy the views.
+It also has a covered platform to sit in and enjoy the views.

 Unlike the first lookout point, the second lookout is on top of Pha Ngern Silver Cliff.
-The views from the top of the hill, of the surrounding landscape and villages below is stunning!
+The views from the top of the hill, of the surrounding landscape and villages below are stunning!

-Just one thing that I think is worth sharing is that the last couple of hundred metres to the second viewpoint is over jagged rocks which are very sharp.
-So be careful as you hike up, and wear comfortable hiking shoes so as to not hurt yourself.
+Just one thing that I think is worth sharing is that the last couple of hundred metres to the second viewpoint is over very sharp, jagged rocks.
+So be careful as you hike up, and wear comfortable hiking shoes to not hurt yourself.

 Sunset from Pha Ngern Silver Cliff